U.S. and U.K. aviators work interoperability during Exercise Swift Response 22

 |0

-This work, U.S. and U.K. aviators work interoperability during Exercise Swift Response 22 [Image 4 of 4], by SGT Jason Greaves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. and U.K. aviators work interoperability during Exercise Swift Response 22, by CPT Taylor Criswell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT